leangjia/blender_docs/manual/compositing/types/converter/set_alpha.rst

 Think of alpha as a multiplier for how vivid you can see that pixel.
 These two images are combined by the Alpha Over node completely (a *Factor* of 1.0) to produce the composite image.
-The Set Alpha node will thus, depending on the frame being rendered, produce a black image that has some degree of transparency.
+The Set Alpha node will thus, depending on the frame being rendered, produce a black image that has some amount of transparency.
-Setup and Animate, and you have an image sequence that fades to black over a 2-second period.
+Setup and animate, and you have an image sequence that fades to black over a two-second period.

 .. note:: No Scene Information Used